Management Discussion and Analysis Report

 PERFORMANCE ANALYSIS

-Owing to the inherent balance sheet strength and comfortable Debt/Equity position, AAIhas rewarded its shareholders with healthy cash dividends in the last 5 years.
+Owing to the inherent balance sheet strength and comfortable Debt/Equity position, AAI has rewarded its shareholders with healthy cash dividends in the last 5 years.

 Growth in our investment portfolio over the years has been achieved whilst maintaining a manageable leverage position.
-As of 31st March 2022, our Debt/ Equity ratio was 0.51.
+As of 31st March 2023, our Debt/ Equity ratio was 0.55.

 Associates

-Name of the Company (OMR’000) | % holding | Carrying Value | Share of Profit/ (Loss) | Dividend | Share of Net Assets |
+Name of the Company (OMR’000) % holding Carrying Value Share of Profit/ (Loss) Dividend Share of Net Assets

-Al Ruwad International Education Services SAOC | 43.51% | 4,438 | (83) | – | 1,784 |
+Al Ruwad International Education Services SAOC 43.51% 4,406 (32) 1,752

 Other Investments

-Name of the Company (OMR’000) | % holding | Carrying Value | Fair Value Gain | Dividend | Income | Share of Net Assets |
+Name of the Company (OMR’000) % holding Carrying Value Fair Value Gain Dividend Income Share of Net Assets

 The cornerstones of our next three-year investment strategy are:

-- Improvement of performance of our investee companies
+1. Improvement of performance of our investee companies

 RISKS AND CONCERNS

 AAI has a robust Risk Management framework in place that adheres to industry best practices.
 Risk Management is embedded in all core business functions and is an integral part of the business strategy.
-AAI follows a proactive Risk Management approach in remediating internal and external risks through conducting regular risk assessment of its portfolio companies, operating environment and taking proactive action to mitigate emerging risks.
+AAI follows a proactive Risk Management approach in remediating internal and external risks through conducting regular risk assessments of its portfolio companies, and operating environment and taking proactive action to mitigate emerging risks.

 Risk issues impacting portfolio companies are proactively managed through close working relationships with investee companies and the prudent oversight of our Board representatives.
 Broadly, these risks take the form of increasing costs/ decreasing margins, competition from other sources of supply and shifts in customer preference for other solutions.
-Also, each of the investee companies have their own risk management process in place.
+Also, each of the investee companies has their own risk management process in place.

 ACKNOWLEDGMENTS

-We acknowledge the contribution of our Board Members for their wisdom and valuable guidance which has helped us in successful implementation of our strategy.
+We acknowledge the contribution of our Board Members for their wisdom and valuable guidance which has helped us in the successful implementation of our strategy.
 Further, we appreciate the confidence entrusted by our shareholders.

 Khalid Al Eisri